hello-robot/stretch_ai/docs/data_collection.md

 ### On PC:

-- Follow [instructions](../README.md#advanced-installation) for advanced installation of stretch_ai with Python 3.10, then switch to `feature/act` branch
+- Follow [instructions](../README.md#advanced-installation) for advanced installation of stretch_ai with Python 3.10

   - Advanced installation is only needed if you also want to train/evaluate policies with GPU, pure data collection should be fine with [normal installation](data_collection.md#on-robot)